amyhxqin/Time_Series_Stock_Price_Forecasting/README.md

 ### This project is not for commercial purpose.
 All data belong to their rightful owner.

 ## Introduction
 In this exercise, we will predict the price of a seasonal stock through time series forecasting with Facebook's Prophet in Python.
 A seasonal stock is a type of stock whose price is highly correlated to the consumer demand during a specific time of the year.
 This is usually a stock from businesses such as airlines and hotel chains.
-In this notebook, we will attempt to predict the stock price of the former, namely of Air Canada (AC.TO).
+For this project, we will attempt to predict the stock price of the former, namely of Air Canada (AC.TO).

 ## Goal
 Evaluate the accuracy of time series forecast with Prophet and suggest adjustements to improve